TwizzyDizzy/android-scripts/phone-backup/README.md

 Getting shell on your phone
 =======

-  * Possibilty 1) Install your Android SSH server of choice, become root
+  * Possibility 1) Install your Android SSH server of choice, become root
-  * Possibilty 2) use "adb shell" via USB using the Android SDK Platform Tools
+  * Possibility 2) use "adb shell" via USB using the Android SDK Platform Tools

 Creating the cronjob